efisek/emre_fisek_case/README.md

-# Insider - QA Engineer Case Study
+# QA Engineer Case Study

 ---

 ## Overview

-This repository contains an automation framework that may provide end-to-end testing of a Insider web application.
+This repository contains an automation framework that may provide end-to-end testing of the web application.

 The framework utilizes:
 - **Selenium WebDriver** for browser automation.